github/developer.github.com/content/v3/repos.md

 List repositories that are accessible to the authenticated user.

-This includes repositories owned by the authenticated user, repositories that the authenticated user has been added as a collaborator to, and repositories that the authenticated user has access to through an organization membership.
+This includes repositories owned by the authenticated user, repositories where the authenticated user is a collaborator, and repositories that the authenticated user has access to through an organization membership.

     GET /user/repos